Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ### Redis Cache
 ##### :moneybag: Pricing Updates

-Save up to 55 percent on your usage of the Enterprise and Enterprise Flash tiers of Azure Cache for Redis by purchasing reserved instances.
-The reservation discount will automatically apply to your matching cache resources so the process of purchasing a reservation is streamlined.
-Reservations are available on a one-year basis for up to a 35 percent discount or on a three-year basis for a 55 percent discount.
-This is a great way to maximize the cost efficiency of your Azure deployment and ensure you get the best deal.
+**Save up to 55 percent on your usage of the Enterprise and Enterprise Flash tiers of Azure Cache for Redis by purchasing reserved instances.**

+- The reservation discount will automatically apply to your matching cache resources so the process of purchasing a reservation is streamlined.
+- Reservations are available on a one-year basis for up to a 35 percent discount or on a three-year basis for a 55 percent discount.
+- Great way to maximize the cost efficiency of your Azure deployment and ensure you get the best deal.

 [Documentation](https://azure.microsoft.com/updates/general-availability-reserved-instance-pricing-for-azure-cache-for-redis-enterprise/)